 When the conduct of a student poses a clear and present danger to the health and safety of person or property.
 The regulations relating to protection of individuals apply without reference to where the activity occurs when the alleged misconduct involves:

-Hazing, ;
+Hazing, defined as requiring or encouraging any act, whether or not the act is voluntarily agreed upon, in conjunction with initiation, affiliation with, continued membership, or participation in any group that causes or creates a substantial risk of causing mental or physical harm or humiliation;

 Acts causing or explicitly threatening to cause serious bodily harm to other individuals; or

+Acts causing an adverse effect on campus or in any University program or activity.
+Adverse effect is defined as causing or threatening to cause a substantial negative impact on the safety of members of the University community or the functions, services, or property of the University.
+This includes, but is not limited to, causing an unreasonable interference with the educational or work environment of members of the University community, outside of activities protected by the First Amendment of the Constitution of the United States of America.
+Violations causing an adverse effect on campus generally threaten the safety of others or the function of University operations.
+Violations that involve personal misconduct without a broad or significant impact on community members do not cause an adverse effect.

-Acts s.function Alleged miscby underStudent Organization (SO) Conduct are under this policy by the OSSA.
+Alleged misconduct by student groups or organizations is adjudicated under the Student Organization (SO) Conduct policy by the Office of Student Support and Accountability (OSSA).
+Alleged conduct violations by individual SO officers or members are adjudicated under this policy by the OSSA.

-The outlined ss without under is intended to
+The jurisdiction outlined above allows the University to maintain a productive learning environment, its academic reputation, and the right of all students to experience the educational opportunities the University offers without unwarranted interference.

+Retaliation

+Retaliation is a serious violation of University policy and will be adjudicated under this document.

+Definition: An act or attempted act, motivated by a person’s participation (or anticipated participation) in a protected activity that is intended to discourage a reasonable person from engaging in the protected activity.
+Protected activity includes a person’s good faith:

+Opposition to prohibited conduct;

+Report of prohibited conduct to the University; or

+Participation (or reasonable expectation of participation) in any manner in an investigation, proceeding, hearing, or supportive measure under this policy.

+Retaliatory actions include, but are not limited to:

+Threats or actual violence against the person or their property;

+Adverse educational or employment consequences; or,

+Ridicule, intimidation, bullying or ostracism.

+The exercise of rights protected under the First Amendment does not constitute retaliation.

-ORPpTtheirARCertain acts of ranunder MSU Relationship Violence and Sexual Misconduct and Title IX PolicyAnti-Discrimination Policy.
+Certain acts of retaliation may be treated as an instance of harassment or discrimination that is adjudicated under the MSU Relationship Violence and Sexual Misconduct and Title IX Policy or the Anti-Discrimination Policy.

 Reporting Retaliation: Acts of alleged retaliation should be reported immediately and will be promptly addressed.
+The University will take appropriate steps to protect individuals who fear retaliation.

-The University will Guidelines To protect student rights and define student responsibilities at MSU, the following guidelines apply to conditions under which student conduct is regulated and broadly referred to as regulations.
+Guidelines To protect student rights and define student responsibilities at MSU, the following guidelines apply to conditions under which student conduct is regulated and broadly referred to as regulations.

 This document, the Graduate Student Rights and Responsibilities, the Law Student Rights and Responsibilities, and the Medical Student Rights and Responsibilities contain the rights and duties of students in matters of conduct, academic pursuits, the keeping of records, and publications.